iamsantanu21/MalUrl-final/readme.md

 ---

-## 🧩 Browser Extension (Chrome)
+## 🧩 Chrome Extension

-The extension allows users to test URLs directly in their browser.
+The `chrome-extension/` folder contains a working Chrome extension that communicates with your backend API.

 ### Install Steps:
 1. Open `chrome://extensions/`